19 Best TED Talks on Retirement and Aging to Help You Have a Better Future

 - The NewRetirement retirement planner can help you with your long term finances.
 Set different spending levels for different phases and easily see the impact small changes have on your long term finances.

 - Equally important is knowing how to spend your time in retirement.
-Try writing a retirement manifesto or explore .
+Try writing a retirement manifesto or explore other options.

 3. The Surprising Science of Happiness

 Dan Gilbert, the author of “Stumbling on Happiness,” challenges the idea that we’ll be miserable if we don’t get what we want.
 In his TED Talk, “The Surprising Science of Happiness,” he explains how our “psychological immune system” lets us feel truly happy even when things don’t go as planned.